 Ahead of Wednesday’s Autumn Statement, Airlines for Europe (A4E) member airline leaders Carolyn McCall (easyJet), Willie Walsh (IAG) and Michael O’Leary (Ryanair) urge the British Government to abolish Air Passenger Duty (APD) to boost UK GDP.

 Members of Parliament have called for a reduction in the APD of 50%.

 - The airline leaders say APD is the highest aviation tax worldwide and it is damaging UK competitiveness.

 - According to PwC, abolishing APD would boost UK GDP by 1.7% and create 61,000 new jobs by 2020.

-The Chief Executives of the UK’s three largest airlines claim the APD hampers Britain’s economic growth, business and tourism.
-They emphasised that in a post-Brexit economic climate, global business links should be strengthened.
+The Chief Executives of the UK’s three largest airlines claim the APD hampers Britain’s economic growth, business, and tourism.
+They emphasized that in a post-Brexit economic climate, global business links should be strengthened.